TheMTank/ai-distillery/README.md

 - `harvest_semanticscholar`
 - `extract_entities`

-The commands link the respective executable scripts in `scripts/`.
+The commands link to the respective executable scripts in `scripts/`.

 ## Fetching data